lana-20/selenium-webdriver-bidi/README.md

 - W3C makes WD a standard specification.
 Now, Selenium WD communicates with the browsers via the W3C protocol, not JSON wire.
 Selenium v4 and other tools that use WD communicate via W3C protocol.
 - The protocol was introduced to provide consistency and stability for test cases when using the WD.

+We need to understand the evolution of WD Classic for easier understanding of the WD BiDi concept.

 #### WD Classic - Automation Tools:
 - Selenium WD
     - Open-source suite of tools (ecosystem) for automating web apps.